awsdocs/aws-codepipeline-user-guide/doc_source/actions-create-cross-region.md

 AWS CodePipeline includes a number of actions that help you configure build, test, and deploy resources for your automated release process\.
 You can add actions to your pipeline that are in an AWS Region different from your pipeline\.
 When an AWS service is the provider for an action, and this action type/provider type are in a different AWS Region from your pipeline, this is a cross\-Region action\.

 **Note**
+Cross\-region actions are supported and can only be created in those AWS Regions where CodePipeline is supported\.
+For a list of the supported AWS Regions for CodePipeline, see [Quotas in AWS CodePipeline](limits.md)\.

+You can use the console, AWS CLI, or AWS CloudFormation to add cross\-Region actions in pipelines\.

+**Note**
 Certain action types in CodePipeline may only be available in certain AWS Regions\.
 Also note that there may be AWS Regions where an action type is available, but a specific AWS provider for that action type is not available\.

-You can use the console, AWS CLI, or AWS CloudFormation to add cross\-Region actions in pipelines\.

 When you create or edit a pipeline, you must have an artifact bucket in the pipeline Region and then you must have one artifact bucket per Region where you plan to execute an action\.
 For more information about the `ArtifactStores` parameter, see [CodePipeline pipeline structure reference](reference-pipeline-structure.md)\.